KsLudovic/ksLudovic/README.md

 <h1 align="center">Hi 👋, I'm Ludo</h1>
 <h3 align="center">I'm passionate about data visualisation and AI.
-I want to participate in the building of a brighter future for the industry.</h3>
+I want to participate in the building of a tomorrow.</h3>

 - 🌱  I’m currently learning **High-Performance Java Persistence**